Constipation is a common health problem.

 However, evidence supporting the idea that fiber helps relieve constipation is conflicting and surprisingly weak, especially given how many health professionals recommend a high fiber intake to their constipated patients (

 Whether increasing your fiber intake helps relieve constipation seems to vary by individual.
 The type of fiber you ingest also matters.

 Summary Bananas are a fairly good source of fiber, which may help relieve constipation in some people.
 However, the evidence on this is rather conflicting.

 Resistant starch is a complex carb that has fiber-like properties.

 It escapes digestion in the small intestine and ends up reaching the large intestine, where it feeds the friendly bacteria that reside there (9).

-Before it ripens, a banana is almost entirely starch, which composes up to 70–80% of its dry weight.
+Before it ripens, a banana is almost entirely starch, which accounts for up to 70–80% of its dry weight.
 A large part of this starch is resistant starch.

-As the banana ripens, the amount of starch and resistant starch decreases and is converted into sugars (11).
+As a banana ripens, the amount of starch and resistant starch decreases and is converted into sugars (11).

 Resistant starch functions like soluble fiber, which can help with constipation (

 One study found that feeding constipated mice resistant starch from bananas sped up the movement of stools through their intestines (